-‘KUWTK’ Cameras Caught Khloe Kardashian’s And Tristan Thompson’s Explosive Split, Per ‘Radar’
+‘KUWTK’ Cameras Caught Khloe Kardashian And Tristan Thompson’s Explosive Split, Per ‘Radar’

 The news outlet reveals that cameras were rolling as Khloe learned that her boyfriend had allegedly cheated on her with Kylie Jenner’s best friend Jordyn Woods.
 A source close to the family says that the scandal, like the first time it was revealed that Tristan had cheated, was caught on film.

-“The whole family is filming right now,” the source said.
 “Everything that Khloe is going through with Tristan cheating AGAIN is getting filmed.
 And it is going to be on the show.”

 Apparently, momager Kris Jenner and Khloe spoke about the situation and agreed that it would get eyes glued to the TV screen.